American Ninja Warrior season 14: Stage 4

+The fastest contestant to finish the final stage wins $100,000.
+If that contestant finishes in under 30 seconds, he or she could win the $1,000,000 grand prize if their time is the fastest.
+The contestant is allowed to finish the course after the 30-second timer expires in order to set a time for the first-place cash prize.

 Release

 Broadcasting

-On May 31, 2022, NBC revealed the premiere date and timeslot for the season.
+On March 31, 2022, NBC revealed the premiere date and timeslot for the season.
 The timeslot of previous seasons, Monday 8:00, was kept, with reruns scheduled on Friday 8:00.
 The season airs on NBC.